|

 that are part of our food chain.
 And those plants and animals are connected to still other plants and animals, and to the soil and water and air of the planet itself.
 Awareness of these connections is crucial to our survival, as plants and animals have coevolved over

+millions of years with each other and with their environment.
+Plants consume carbon dioxide and produce oxygen; animals consume oxygen and produce carbon dioxide.
+Everything is balanced, so without enough plants, we won’t have enough oxygen.
 Each of us is also connected to an amazing assemblage of organisms that live in and on us, on which our health depends; the most important of these are the bacteria that live in our guts; it is vital that we be aware of such

+connections, so that we avoid overusing antibiotics and other chemicals that can cause our interior organisms to become imbalanced.
+Think about it!
 Planetary Connectivity: By definition, every organism is connected to planet Earth.
 This is a given (until we discover extraterrestrial life).
 So, whenever something happens to the planet, all of us organisms living

 on Earth are affected.
 As a paleontologist, I know how tectonic drift has influenced global climate, leading to extinctions.
 As a broadly-trained scientist and environmentalist, I am aware of how humanity has influenced our planet in many dangerous ways, from the